Puerto Rico votes to be 51st state as economic miseries remain

 Rosselló is heading to Washington this week to try to convince Congress that statehood is best for the island, but it's unclear whether that would help stop the downward spiral of the island's economy.

-The huge debt is only part of the problem.
+The debt is only part of the problem.
 Puerto Rico has been in recession for almost a decade.
 The unemployment rate is 11.5% (compared to just 4.3% for the U.S. overall).
 Home values are plunging.

 Related: Puerto Rico has become 'dead dog island'